eonrider/eonrider.github.io/index.md

 Amazon has not really held a big place in my life but I know it does in many others.
 I am concerned about Amazon's direct role in mass surveillance through their Ring products.

 ### Basic digital practices absolutely everyone should be following
-The average person in developed countries spends several hours per day exposing themselved in the digital world without having any understanding of the threats posed to them.
+The average person in developed countries spends several hours per day exposing themselves in the digital world without having any understanding of the threats posed to them.
 Admittedly, I used to use the internet with little regard for my privacy and security.
 The e-mail address I no longer use is associated with 12 compromised accounts according to [HIBP](https://haveibeenpwned.com/)!

 To quote [@Snowden](https://nitter.net/Snowden/status/1175433355921436673):
 > I would use an ad blocker.
 I would use a password manager.
 I would block